Golden Days, Silver Nights

 Affiliated Researcher(s): Greenspan, Biddle, Barr, Eaket and Khaled

 StoryTrek is a new hypertext system for mobile computing that adds fine-grained locational functionality to our current “live hypernarrative” system (Greenspan et al. 2006), an adaptive, online e-literature engine that builds stories on-the-fly from data mined in real time from the internet.
-With funding from SSHRC’s Image, Text, Sound and Technology (ITST) program, we are integrating textual interfaces with GPS and digital mapping tools for the delivery of site-specific information in narrative form, allowing authors to create narratives that are geospatially sensitive and location-specific.
+We are integrating textual interfaces with GPS and digital mapping tools for the delivery of site-specific information in narrative form, allowing authors to create narratives that are geospatially sensitive and location-specific.

-This research was supported by an Image, Text, Sound and Technology Grant from the Social Sciences and Humanities Research Council of Canada.
+This research was supported by a SSHRC Image, Text, Sound and Technology Grant.

 Greenspan, B. (2009).
 “StoryTrek: A System for Itinerant Hypernarrative”.
 Ruth Page and Bronwen Thomas, eds., New Narratives: Theory and Practice, University of Nebraska Press.